The History of H.O. Penn Machinery Company Inc.

 During World War II, Ham Penn supported our country by serving as a “Dollar a Year Man”.
 As one of many men from various industries he served for compensation of one dollar per year, specializing in the acquisition of used construction equipment for the armed services.
 While Ham Penn was in Washington, H.O.
 Penn was managed by Jerrold A. “Jack” Frost.
 Jack Frost was then Vice President and Sales Manager.
 He had joined H.O.
 Penn in 1931 and, through his sales efforts, was instrumental in expanding the company’s business on Long Island.
 During the War, H.O.
 Penn served as a repair facility for broken down construction machinery sent by the armed forces.

 Also at this time Caterpillar was looking to increase its presence in Michigan and chose H.O.
 Penn to be its dealer there.
 Soon afterwards, Caterpillar decided that it wanted its Caterpillar dealer network to operate only in territories that were geographically connected.
 Ham Penn turned the Michigan dealership over to Jack Frost on April 1, 1944.
 The H.O.
-Penn Dealership, renamed Michigan Tractor & Machinery, is now known as Michigan CAT and is run by Jack’s grandson, Jerry Jung.
+Penn Dealership, renamed Michigan Tractor & Machinery, is now known as Michigan CAT.

 Also in 1944, in return for giving up the Michigan territory, H.O.
 Penn became the Caterpillar dealer for the state of Connecticut.
 A parts and service store was subsequently opened in Newington, Connecticut.